zjgordon/mcServerManager/planning/tasks/meta/PROJECT_STATUS.md

   --no-verify bypasses
 - CARD-008: ✅ Completed - configured Black code formatter with project-specific
   settings and applied formatting to all Python files
+- CARD-009: ✅ Completed - configured isort for import sorting and organization
+  with Black profile compatibility